-One can remark now that the three components of the reactions are fully determined.
-This latter component could have been found also by applying equation (2.43).
+The three components of the reaction forces are now fully determined.
+This latter component could have been found also by applying Equation (2.43).

 Self-Check Questions

-Specify if the following statement is True or False and justify your answer
+Specify whether the following statement is True or False and justify your answer.

 When a rectilinear bar is supported by two pins, it is automatically stable indeterminate.
-True, since two pins generate four reaction components, two vertical and two horizontal; those can certainly balance the three equilibrium conditions in the plane.
+True, since two pins generate four reaction components, two vertical and two horizontal, that balance the three equilibrium conditions in the plane.

-Specify if the following statement is True or False and justify your answer
+Specify whether the following statement is True or False and justify your answer.

-A rigid body supported by six cables in the space is certainly in static equilibrium since each cable induces a reaction; six reaction components are enough to establish the equilibrium.
-False since all those cables may be parallel between themselves or all of them intersecting at a single point, this will not prevent motion in all directions.
+A rigid body supported by six cables in the space is certainly in static equilibrium because each cable exerts a reaction force, and six reaction components suffice to establish equilibrium.
+False because all the cables may be parallel between themselves or all of them intersecting at a single point, this will not prevent motion in all directions.

 Choose the correct answer